 Cost: Free – need MYKI card and nibbles

 Suits: Adults, any maintained bike – Ride involves some HILLS and sections of road riding.

 Description: From the station our route explores the Upper Ferntreee Gully to Blind Creek Path (Knox cycleway).
 This trail heads to Knox City and eventually to the Dandenong Creek Trail and the option of a stop at Jells Park.
-From Jells Park it is a rather hilly negotiation of some marked but local streets on the Scotchmans Creek Trail and onto the Gardiners Creek Trail.
-This final trail can be followed to Kooyong station for rides end – distance about 47 klms.
-Cyclists may choose to continue riding to Flinders Street station.
+From Jells Park it is a rather hilly negotiation of some marked but local streets on the Scotchmans Creek Trail and then onto the Gardiners Creek Trail.
+This final trail can be followed to Kooyong station – distance about 47 klms for a “Bail out point” but we plan to continue riding to Flinders Street station – distance about 55 klms.

 Contact Ferdi 0409 384 977